geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

  - take a look at your custom files to see if there are some changes (e.g. `localConfig.js`, `proxy.properties`)
  - Follow the instructions, in order

+## Migration from 2019.02.01 to 2019.03.00
+MapStore **2019.03.00** changes some libraries in the package.json that are coming from github.
+[Here](https://github.com/geosolutions-it/MapStore2/pull/4598) is the pr that documents how to update local package.json

+After updating package.json run **npm install**
+Now you should be able to run locally with **npm start**

+For more info see [issue](https://github.com/geosolutions-it/MapStore2/issues/4569)

 ## Migration from 2019.01.00 to 2019.01.01
 MapStore **2019.01.01** changes the location of some of the build and test configuration files.
 This also affects projects using MapStore build files, sp if you update MapStore subproject to the **2019.01.01** version you also have to update some of the project configuration files.
 In particular: